nolauren/teaching/1960samerica.md

 <span>**Grading:**</span>

-- Participation (20%)
-- In-Class Presentation and Discussion (10%)
+- Participation: (30%: 25% General and 5% for In-Class Presentation and Discussion)
 - Paper 1: Close analysis of a photograph.
-(15%)
+(20%)
 - Paper 2: Close analysis of a film.
-(15%)
+(20%)
-- Final Assignment (40%)
+- Paper 3/Final Assignment (30%)